tradle/chunkk/README.md

 # chunkk
-Recursively generating a dataset for finetuning pre-trained GPT models from a large text file, like a book
+Recursively generating a dataset for finetuning pre-trained GPT models from a large text file, like a book or a documentation

 ## Usage
 ```